You are using an outdated browser. Please upgrade your browser to improve your experience.

 • Costs associated with setup fees and professional advice

-• You won't be able to take out another loan against your home
+• You may not be able to take out another loan against your home

 We’ve put together a guide to the pros and cons of equity release, which covers these topics in more detail.